 • they have acquired since 1 October 2015

 • that have held for less than 2 years.

 Standard rates will enable an assessment of what is to be paid.
 No account is to be taken of deductibles.
 If we collect and pay too much, the vendor must apply to the IRD for a refund.

-A lot of the practical information of how this will work remains unclear.
+A lot of practical information on how this will work remains unclear.
 Fundamental things are still to be agreed – like whether the bank or the IRD gets paid first or whether the agent still gets to take their commission before either the bank or the IRD receive their funds.
-But the changes are coming and an expected start date is July 2016.
+But the changes are coming and expected start date is July 2016.